OpenCTI-Platform/docs/docs/usage/exploring-arsenal.md

 Monitoring and managing content within `Channels` aids in analyzing threats, activities, and indicators associated with various threat actors, campaigns, and intrusion sets.

-When clicking on the Channels tab at the top left, you access the list of all the Channels you have access to, in respect with your [allowed marking definitions](../administration/users.md).
+When clicking on the Channels tab at the top left, you see the list of all the Channels you have access to, in respect with your [allowed marking definitions](../administration/users.md).
 These channels are displayed in a list where you can find certain fields characterizing the entity: type of channel, labels, and dates.
 You can then search and filter on some common and specific attributes of Channels.

 ![Channels list](assets/channels_list_view.png)